OnuGame/eventnetworking/README.md

 ## Usage

+For an example, check out the [EventNetworking Example Project](https://github.com/OnuGame/eventnetworking-example).

 ### Shared Events

 The shared events are the most important part of EventNetworking.
 They define your event structure and ensure type safety between clients and servers.